-The Waldorf Student Code of Conduct clearly prohibits the unlawful possession, use, or distribution of weapons, alcohol or drugs on campus or as any part of College activities.
-The College is committed for the welfare of students to the Drug Free Schools and Communities Act.
+The Waldorf Student Code of Conduct clearly prohibits the unlawful possession, use, or distribution of weapons, alcohol or drugs on campus or as any part of University activities.
+The University is committed for the welfare of students to the Drug Free Schools and Communities Act.
 See the Substance Abuse Policies and Procedures section of this document for more detailed information.
-In addition, the college has strict guidelines in regard to fire safety which include not allowing candles, overloaded circuits or smoking on the college campus.
+In addition, the University has strict guidelines in regard to fire safety which include not allowing candles, overloaded circuits or smoking on the University campus.

-The College has a good working relationship with the Forest City Police Department.
+The University has a good working relationship with the Forest City Police Department.
 They are invited to campus for orientation, RA training and meetings to assess campus security and safety issues.
-The College has the FCPD do regular patrol of our lots and campus area.
+The University has the FCPD do regular patrol of our lots and campus area.
 The response time of the FCPD is typically 2 minutes or less.